 Donations and Drop-Off Locations

 We are accepting ongoing donations of tampons, pads, and/or menstrual cups.
 Items must be in unopened packages.
-Donations can be dropped off at the Humainologie Gallery + Store or at one of our community partner locations.
+Donations can be dropped off at one of our community partner locations.
 Please visit their websites for information about business hours or contact them directly.

 Donations will be packaged in clutches designed and donated by project partner, Parts + Labor.